tgragnato/snowflake/proxy/README.md

         a pattern to specify allowed hostname pattern for relay URL. (default "snowflake.torproject.net$") -broker string
-        broker URL (default "https://snowflake-broker.torproject.net/") -capacity uint
+        broker URL (default "https://snowflake-broker.torproject.net/") -poll-interval duration
+        how often to ask the broker for a new client.
+Keep in mind that asking for a client will not always result in getting one.
+Minumum value is 2s.
+Valid time units are "ms", "s", "m", "h". (default 5s)
+  -capacity uint
         maximum concurrent clients (default is to accept an unlimited number of clients) -disableStatsLogger